kobowood1/AIChallengeGame/README.md

 ## 📈 Future Enhancements

 Potential areas for future development:
+- Voice to text and text to Voice features
 - Multiple scenario support for different policy domains
 - Enhanced visualization of policy impacts
 - Advanced analytics dashboard for researchers